 Electricity is payable by meter reading at the end of your stay.
 Heating is by oil central heating (first £15 INCLUDED with any additional payable at the end of your stay) and wood-burning stove.
-Mobile WiFi is available via EE (subject to a fair usage policy), at a charge of £10 per week.
+WiFi is available via a 4G EE router (subject to a fair usage policy), at a charge of £10 per week.
 A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 Please note: Due to the cleaning requirements around COVID-19 sheets, duvet covers (king size or single), pillows, pillow cases, towels, tea towels and bath mats are not currently being provided so please ensure you bring your own along with you.
 Please leave all windows wide open on departure.